 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Commission are described in Note A to the financial statements.
-As described in Note B.1 to the financial statements, the Commission changed accounting policies related to fair value measurement by adopting Statement of Governmental Accounting Standards Board (GASB) No. 72, Fair Value Measurement and Application in 2016.
+The significant accounting policies used by the Commission are described in Note 1 to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during 2017.
 We noted no transactions entered into by the Commission during the year for which there is a lack of authoritative guidance or consensus.
 To the best of our knowledge, all significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates included in the financial statements were:
+The most sensitive estimate included in the financial statements was: